SashankBhamidi/SynAI/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [SynAI Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## License Agreement

+SynAI is licensed under the **CC BY-NC-SA 4.0** (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International) license.
+By contributing to this project, you agree that your contributions will be licensed under the same terms.
+This means:

+- ✅ **Personal and educational use** is encouraged
+- ❌ **Commercial use** is restricted (except official hosting at synai.site)
+- 🔄 **Derivative works** must use the same license
+- 📝 **Attribution** is required

+Please ensure your contributions align with these license terms.

 ## Getting Started

 ### Prerequisites